radiantlogic-v8/documentation-new/documentation/upgrade-guides/updating-to-sm-v9.md

 /opt/radiantone/vds/work/pre-v9-backup.zip
 ```

-Copy the file from the cluster, confirm that it is a valid ZIP archive, and retain it until you accept the v9 deployment.
+Copy the file from the cluster and confirm that it is a valid ZIP archive.
+Retain it until you accept the v9 deployment.

 ```
 kubectl cp -n self-managed \